ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 [student<X>@ansible ~]$ ansible-navigator run rollback.yml --mode stdout
 ```

-Also, we'll need to stop the process which simluates the web attack.
+Also, we'll need to stop the process which simulates the web attack.
 Let's create a simple playbook that uses the `shell` module to stop the process running on the **attacker** machine.

 We are using the `shell` module because it allows us to use [piping](https://www.redhat.com/sysadmin/pipes-command-line-linux).
 Shell piping let's us chain multiple commands together which we need to stop the process.